driusan/dkim/README.md

 exit code of the number of messages that failed validation.
 For each one, it will print the reason for the failure to stderr.

+The `-hd` parameter takes a string argument and instead of printing to stderr, will print an SMTP header of that name with a value of "Pass" or "Fail" to stdout.
+Temporary failures or no DKIM signature present in a message will print nothing.  `-hdprefix` or `hdsuffix` can be used to add a prefix or suffix to the header value.

 The dkimverify tool can be used without any special configuration.

 ## Signing DKIM Signatures